ncdu - for troubleshooting diskspace and inode issues

 C key.
 No other tool I know of has that option.

 Will start a scan of the entire system.
-When the scan is finished, use the arrowkeys and ENTER to navigate around.
-Files and folders can be deleted right awayusing
+When the scan is finished, use the arrow

 d.
-You can change the display from the bar to percentage or both usingthe
+You can change the display from the bar to percentage or both using

 g key.
 Sorting based on filesize with